LambdAurora/optifine_alternatives/README.in.md

 - Custom entity models (might come in Vanilla to an unknown date?) currently incompletely replaced: current existing implementations are very hardcoded to Vanilla entities
-- Emissive block textures (in a compatible way with rendering mods, FREX offer a way but it's not OptiFine compatible, FREX is a rendering API).

 ## Need help?